adityachaudharycode/MentorVerse/README.md

 - Mentor-student matching system
 - Real-time chat service so that student nd teacher can interact
 - Resource sharing platform for students and teachers
-- Analytics dashboard for mentors and students
+- Analytics dashboard for mentors and students with graphical data
 - Student progress tracks easily
 - Scheduling system for mentoring sessions will be so useful for students